John P. McGovern

 John P. McGovern (June 2, 1921 - May 31, 2007) was an American allergist, investor and philanthropist.
 He established the McGovern Allergy Clinic in Houston, Texas, created the Texas Allergy Research Foundation and the John P. McGovern Foundation, and co-founded the American Osler Society.
+He is the name sake of the John P. and Katherine G. McGovern Medical School.

 Education

 He received his B.S. in Medicine from Duke University in 1943 and received his M.D. from the Duke University School of Medicine in 1945.

 He did post-graduate training at Yale-New Haven Hospital, McGuire Hospital and at Duke.

 At Yale-New Haven Hospital, he was a pediatric intern from July 1945 to June 1946.
 Then, he served from 1946 to 1948 in the Medical Corps of the United States Army as Captain and as the chief of the paraplegic section.

 He was an assistant resident at Duke for 6 months.
-He then spent the first half of 1949, in a pediatric fellowship in England and France, at L'Hôpital des Enfants Malades (Paris) and at Guy's Hospital and Great Ormond Street Hospital (both in London).
+He then spent the first half of 1949 in a pediatric fellowship at L'Hôpital des Enfants Malades (Paris) and at Guy's Hospital and Great Ormond Street Hospital (both in London).
 Next, he served as assistant chief, then chief resident for another year and a half at Children's Hospital in Washington, D.C.
 In 1951, he was a study of pulmonary pathology at Harvard Medical School and Boston Children's Hospital.

 Career

 After graduating from Duke University School of Medicine, McGovern taught at George Washington University Medical School and Tulane Medical School.
 He held 17 professorships, received 29 honorary doctorates, and authored over 250 professional publications and books.
 He was also the President and Chief Elect Officer of 15 professional medical societies.

+In 1956, McGovern founded an allergy clinic in Houston known as the McGovern Allergy & Asthma Clinic.
+As of 2025, the clinic remains operational.